Registering a Telegraph Node

 Check Balances:

-The script checks if your wallet has enough wTAO (for entry fee) and enough native gas tokens (for transaction fees) on all supported networks.
+The script checks if your wallet has enough native gas tokens (for transaction fees) on all supported networks.

 If any network has insufficient gas, registration will not proceed.